-These minimum capital ratios, especially the CET1 ratio (4.5%) and the enhanced Tier 1 risk-based capital ratio (6.0%), represent a heightened and more restrictive capital regime than institutions like ours previously had to meet under the old capital rules.
+These minimum capital ratios, especially the CET1 ratio (4.5%) and the enhanced Tier 1 risk-based capital ratio (6.0%), represent a heightened and more restrictive capital regime than institutions like ours previously had to meet under the prior capital rules.

-At March 31, 2017, our holding company and both of our banks exceeded by a substantial amount each of the applicable minimum capital ratios established under the revised Capital Rules, including the minimum CET1 Ratio, the minimum Tier 1 Risk-Based Capital Ratio, the minimum Total Risk-Based Capital Ratio, and the minimum Leverage Ratio, including in the case of each risk-based ratio, the phased-in portion of the capital buffer.
+At June 30, 2017, our holding company and both of our banks exceeded by a substantial amount each of the applicable minimum capital ratios established under the revised capital rules, including the minimum CET1 Ratio, the minimum Tier 1 Risk-Based Capital Ratio, the minimum Total Risk-Based Capital Ratio, and the minimum Leverage Ratio, including in the case of each risk-based ratio, the phased-in portion of the capital buffer.

-Regulatory Capital Classifications.
-Under applicable banking law, federal banking regulators are required to take prompt corrective action with respect to depository institutions that do not meet minimum capital requirements.
-The regulators have established five capital classifications for banking institutions, ranging from the highest category of "well-capitalized" to the lowest category of "critically under-capitalized".
-As a result of the regulators' adoption of the revised Capital Rules, the definitions for determining which of the five capital classifications a particular banking organization will fall into were changed, effective as of January 1, 2015.
-Under the revised capital classifications, a banking institution is considered "well-capitalized" if it meets the following capitalization standards on the date of measurement: a CET1 risk-based capital ratio of 6.50% or greater, a Tier 1 risk-based capital ratio of 8.00% or greater, and a total risk-based capital ratio of 10.00% or greater, provided the institution is not subject to any regulatory order or written directive regarding capital maintenance.
+Prompt Corrective Action Capital Classifications.
+Under applicable banking law, federal banking regulators are required to take prompt corrective action with respect to depository institutions that do not meet certain minimum capital requirements.
+For these purposes, the regulators have established five capital classifications for banking institutions, ranging from the highest category of "well-capitalized" to the lowest category of "critically under-capitalized".
+As a result of the regulators' adoption of the revised capital rules, the definitions for determining which of the five capital classifications a particular banking organization will fall into were changed, effective as of January 1, 2015.
+Under the revised capital classifications, a banking institution is considered "well-capitalized" if it meets the following capitalization standards on the date of measurement: a CET1 risk-based capital ratio of 6.50% or greater, a Tier 1 risk-based capital ratio of 8.00% or greater, a total risk-based capital ratio of 10.00% or greater, and a Tier 1 leverage ratio of 5.00% or greater, provided the institution is not subject to any regulatory order or written directive regarding capital maintenance.
+Federal banking law also ties the ability of banking organizations to engage in certain types of activities and to utilize certain procedures to such organizations' continuing to qualify for inclusion in one of the two highest ranking of these capitalization categories, i.e., as "well-capitalized" or "adequately capitalized."

-Our Current Capital Ratios: The table below sets forth the regulatory capital ratios of our holding company and our two subsidiary banks, Glens Falls National and Saratoga National, under the current capital rules, as of March 31, 2017:
+Our Current Capital Ratios: The table below sets forth the regulatory capital ratios of our holding company and our two subsidiary banks, Glens Falls National and Saratoga National, under the current capital rules, as of June 30, 2017:

-Common Equity Tier 1 Risk-Based Total Risk-Based Tier 1 Tier 1 Capital Capital Capital Leverage Ratio Ratio Ratio Ratio Arrow Financial Corporation 12.84% 13.99% 14.98% 9.37% Glens Falls National Bank & Trust Co.
-13.83% 13.84% 14.83% 9.00% Saratoga National Bank & Trust Co.
-12.00% 12.00% 12.95% 9.05% Current Regulatory Minimum (2017) FDICIA's "Well-Capitalized" Standard 5.750% 7.250% 9.250% 4.000% (2016) 6.500% 8.000% 10.000% 5.000% Final Regulatory Minimum (1/1/2019) (1) Including the fully phased-in 2.50 % capital conservation buffer 7.0% (1) 8.5%(1) 10.5%(1) 4.00% (1)
+Common Tier 1 Total Equity Risk-Based Risk-Based Tier 1 Tier 1 Capital Capital Capital Leverage Ratio Ratio Ratio Ratio Arrow Financial Corporation 12.68% 13.79% 14.77% 9.35% Glens Falls National Bank & Trust Co.
+13.42% 13.42% 14.39% 8.95% Saratoga National Bank & Trust Co.
+12.74% 12.74% 13.69% 9.12% Current Regulatory Minimum (2017) 5.750% (1) 7.250% (1) 9.250% (1) 4.000% FDICIA's Prompt Corrective Action - "Well-Capitalized" Standard (2017) 6.500% 8.000% 10.000% 5.000% Final Regulatory Minimum (1/1/2019) 7.000% (2) 8.500% (2) 10.500% (2) 4.000%